GB's Asher-Smith comes third in Doha opener

 British 200m world champion Dina Asher-Smith was well beaten in her Diamond League opener as American Gabby Thomas served up a reminder of the event's strength in depth.

-Olympic bronze medallist Thomas, the third fastest women in history, came home in 21.98 seconds in Doha.
+Olympic bronze medallist Thomas, the third fastest woman in history, came home in 21.98 seconds in Doha.

 Jamaica's Shericka Jackson was closest to Thomas, with a fading Asher-Smith third in 22.37.